 Disorders of Accelerated Aging

-Certain disorders have the some of the same effects as aging.
+Certain disorders have some of the same effects as aging.
 Scientists study what happens in these disorders to try to learn what causes aging.
 For example, they identify the genes that are defective in these disorders and compare them with the same genes in older people.

 Progeroid syndromes are rare disorders that cause premature aging and shorten life expectancy.